June Smith (jazz singer): Emigration

 In 1961 she emigrated with her husband to Australia.
 In Melbourne, June and Lew were performing in the rock band Maximum Load, which had a local hit with Riding Through the Dandenong Ranges.

 In 1974, they moved to Perth, Western Australia, with June appearing on the radio, in addition to performances with the West Australia Symphony Orchestra.
 On the jazz scene, she became a member of Helen Matthews's Jazz Divas and she later founded her own group: June Smith and the Apple Band with her husband Lew.
 In 1992 she founded the club Jazz Fremantle, south of Perth.

 According to Lee:June embodied two vital ingredients with her vocal delivery: an ability to swing and an ability to create blues inflexions with her voice...
 June’s deep understanding of the nuances of jazz gleaned initially as a trumpeter gave her jazz performances an integrity that can only come after years of performing and listening.The Perth Jazz Society, of which she was a founder in 1973, chose Smith for its annual Lifetime Achievement Award in 2005.
 She continued to perform musically until 2013 at age 83.

 Personal life

-Although she had completed her childhood education in Scotland, she returned to university in Perth and in 1981 received a librarians degree.
+Although she had completed her childhood education in Scotland, she returned to university in Perth and in 1981 received a librarian's degree.
 She also found employment as a librarian at the University of Western Australia, Department for the Arts.

 She died peacefully on 6 May 2016 surrounded by family and her husband of 63 years.